orcfax/docs/docs/orcfax-solution/solution-overview.md

 Our analysis continues to reveal gaps both in how existing oracle providers conceptualize the oracle problem, and in the efficacy of their attempts to address it.
-These service providers have broadly ignored industry standards and academic research findings that exist outside of the blockchain industry’s echo chamber.
+These service providers have broadly ignored industry standards and academic research findings that exist outside of the blockchain industry's echo chamber.
 Of particular significance are the [ISO][iso-1] quality standards that provide well-established international guidelines and practices for ensuring the authenticity and accuracy of digital information– the very thing that oracles